ritik02/Cancer-Cell-Segmentation/README.md

 5) Use Dilation for background Exctraction.
 6) Use Distance Transform with thresholding for foreground extraction.
 7) Mark the various objects with labels.
-8) Apply Watershed Algorithms for counting of cells.
+8) Apply Marker Controlled Watershed Algorithm for counting of cells.

-green.py - counts and segments green fibroblast cells for all the images in a folder so that we can get a distribution pattern among various image slices. blue.py - counts and segments green fibroblast cells for all the images in a folder so that we can get a distribution pattern among various image slices.
+green.py - counts and segments green fibroblast cells for all the images in a folder so that we can get a distribution pattern among various image slices ( area and count ) blue.py - counts and segments blue colon cancer cells for all the images in a folder so that we can get a distribution pattern among various image slices ( area and count )